 The YMCA of Barry County works hard to make sure that we have outstanding facilities for our campers and staff to experience the joys of camp.
-If a camper chooses to deface camp property, the family will be billed to replace what is damaged.
-If a camper chooses to write on the bunks, they will be asked to return to camp to sand the bunk clean or asked not to return in the future.
+If a camper chooses to deface camp property, the family will be responsible for any cost associated with the repairs.